rtlabs-com/p-net/doc/multiple_ports.rst

 * Microchip KSZ8873
 * Microchip KSZ8895

-The p-net stack does not implement support for tail tagging by default.
+The P-Net stack does not implement support for tail tagging by default.